eszhlznkv/SocialMPLoad/README.md

 **Response time per diffrent percentiles(http.response_time)** - The most important, response time's affect on quality of service.
 It should be fast.
 **Request rate (http.request_rate)** - Shows to us how our workload is going, correct as expected or not.
 Unfortunatelly I didn't find in Artillery **APDEX** metric, which could be useful when we try to compare diffrent releases and make conclusion about quality of service on long time interval.

+# Additions
+Tried to run artillery via GithubActions - https://github.com/artilleryio/artillery/issues/1394 this bug has been stolen lots of debug time :)
+In the end of the day I finished with running scenarious in GithubActions - available here https://github.com/eszhlznkv/SocialMPLoad/actions
+Reports will be ready in reports folder